 It’s likely that the people most interested in seeing your updates are already there.
 If you do want to post during the day, delegate the task to a trustworthy friend, let them know what you’d like them to update, then forget about it!
 Your day will fly by, so you won’t want to worry about where your phone is.

 Wedding hashtags are increasing in popularity and it’s easy to see why.
 It’s a great way to keep all of your guests’ photos in one place.
-Your photographer can’t be everywhere at once and it’s likely that your guests will get some great candid shots that your photographer won’t be able to capture.
+Your photographer can’t be everywhere at once and it’s possible that your guests will get some great candid shots that your photographer might have missed.

 A wedding hashtag is only useful if people know about it!
 Pick something easy to remember but not too common.
 Decide on it early so you can include it on the invitation and prepare your guests.
 You can also place little reminders around the reception on the tables, by the bar, and in the bathrooms.